 Silverton is a very small town, population was 622 in 2020.
 Originally called "Bakers Park", Silverton sits in a flat area of the Animas River valley (at 9,318 feet above sea level) and it is surrounded by steep peaks.
 Most of the peaks surrounding Silverton are thirteeners, the highest being Storm Peak, at 13,487 feet.
 The town is less than 15 miles from 7 of Colorado's 53 fourteeners, and is known as one of the premier gateways into the Colorado backcountry.

-The Telluride area is diverse as you can see in these images.
 At the entrance to Telluride, there was a large field where over two dozen Elk were grazing.
 These animals were not fenced in, they were just hanging out and grazing.
 Despite appearances, elk are sensitive to human presence and prefer to be left alone.
 Yet the migratory nature of the species means that they can’t simply retreat to more remote areas — they need corridors like the Telluride Valley Floor to travel between lower elevations in the winter and higher elevations in the summer.

 At the eastern end of Telluride you can find the original gold mine, and above that (on the same road) you can find Bridal Veil Falls.
 There is a building at the top of the falls, it is the Smuggler-Union Hydroelectric Power Plant.
 It sits on a 400 foot cliff, constructed in 1907 to provide electricity to the gold mine below.
 There is a parking lot just beyond the gold mine building, where hikers park and depart from to hike up to the top of the Bridal Veil Falls.
 There is a 4WD trail you could drive on, but there is a warning at the parking lot that describes that it is a one lane road with very few turnouts and you are required to use only high clearance 4WD vehicles.
 Click here to read about the hiking trail up to the falls.

-Above Telluride is the Mountain Village area, which contains quite a bit of ski resort accomodations and other commercial entities devoted to people who came there to ski.
+Above Telluride is the Mountain Village area, which contains quite a bit of ski resort accommodations and other commercial entities devoted to people who came there to ski.
 The gondola connects Telluride to Mountain Village, so regardless of where you stay, you can get back and forth easily.

 - Just Traveling Thru Travel Planning Tips